jankazil/hrrr-data/README.md

 The typical workflow is:

 1. **Download forecast data** using `hrrr-fetch-sfc-forecast`, specifying the date range, initialization hour, valid hour, and region of interest.
-This fetches the GRIB2 files from the NOAA HRRR S3 bucket, stores them locally, and, if requested, extracts a selected surface variables into netCDF files.
+This fetches the GRIB2 files from the NOAA HRRR S3 bucket, stores them locally, and, if requested, extracts a selected variables into netCDF files.

 2. **Extract from a single GRIB2 file** using `hrrr-extract-sfc-vars` when you already have a GRIB2 file available locally and only want to extract a selected set of variables for analysis.